Subshifts with sparse traces: Paths and path covers

+\begin{definition} An \emph{$r$-road (configuration)} $x$ is one whose support, up to translation, is the range of a two-way infinite ascending $r$-path $p : \Z \to \Z^2$.
+If we can choose $p$ so that the corresponding colored path $q$ defined by $q(i) = (p(i), x_{p(i)})$ is uniformly recurrent, then we call the configuration $x$ an \emph{$r$-highway}.
+An \emph{$r$-preroad (resp. $r$-prehighway) configuration} is one whose nonzero support contains a translated image of an infinite ascending (resp. ascending and uniformly recurrent) $r$-path. \end{definition}

+The essential trace sparseness of a road configuration is~$1$, and the essential trace sparseness of a preroad is at least $1$, but need not be finite.
+Note that $r$-prehighways do not, in the general case, have anything to do with paths -- the all-$1$ point is an $r$-prehighway for every $r$.

-\begin{lemma} Let $X$ be a rowsparse subshift.
-If $\MPC_r(X)$ is nonempty, then $X$ contains a preroad. \end{lemma}
+\begin{lemma} Let $X$ be a trace sparse subshift.
+If $\MPC_r(X)$ is nonempty, then $X$ contains an $r$-preroad. \end{lemma}

 \begin{proof} Take any minimal subsystem of $\MPC_r(X)$ in the $\Z$-action $\tau$ and a point $(x,y)$ in it.
-Then in the projection to the right component, $0$ is contained in a uniformly recurrent path $p$.
+Then the support of $y$ is the range of a uniformly recurrent path $p \in \Path^2$.
 It follows from Theorem~\ref{thm:PathCharacterization} that $p$ is either ascending, descending or not finite-to-one.
-The last case is impossible because $X$ is rowsparse.
+The last case is impossible because $X$ is trace sparse.
 If the path is descending, its reversal is ascending, so in both of the other two cases we obtain that the support of $x$ contains the range of an infinite ascending path. \end{proof}

 We also need the following simple observations.

 \begin{lemma} Let $x$ be a preroad and $p : \Z \to \Z^2$ an ascending path whose range is contained in the support of $x$.
 If the distance from the range of $p$ to every cell in the support of $x$ is bounded, then $x$ is a road. \end{lemma}